Jay'viar Suggs: LSU

 Suggs transferred to play for the LSU Tigers.
 On December 11, 2024, he announced that he would enter the transfer portal.

 Wisconsin

 On January 3, 2025, Suggs announced that he would transfer to Wisconsin.

+Professional career

+After going undrafted in the 2026 NFL draft, Suggs signed with the New Orleans Saints.
+On August 30, Suggs was waived and signed to the practice squad the next day.